PixelGuys/Cubyz/README.md

 If any of the following points are ignored, your texture will be rejected:
 1. Resolution is 16 x 16
-2. Lighting direction is top-left for items and blocks.
+2. Lighting direction is top-left for items and block_manager.
 3. Keep colour palettes small.
 Do not use near-duplicate colours, do not use noise, filters, or brushes that create unnecessary amounts of colours.
 Most blocks can be textured with ~4-6 colours.
 4. Reference other block textures to see how colours & contrast is used.
-Test your textures ingame alongside other blocks.
+Test your textures ingame alongside other block_manager.
 5. Blocks should tile smoothly.
 Avoid creating seams or repetitive patterns.
 6. Use hue shifting conservatively.
 Take the material into account when choosing colours.
 7. Items have full, coloured, 1-pixel outlines.
 It should be shaded so that the side in light (top left) is brighter, while the side in shadow (bottom right) is darker.